ArpNetworking/sbt-typescript/README.md

 You will also need to enable the SbtWeb plugin in your project.

-The options provided mimic the arguments to the tsc command line compiler.
+The options provided mimic the arguments to the tsc command line compiler (for the versions < 0.3.0).

 Option                 | Description
 -----------------------|------------